 This would also tackle the issue of areas which feed into one central business district that, through accident of history and geography, end up in one particular local authority area.
 Is there an argument for local authority collaborations or local enterprise partnerships to play a greater role in the redistribution of rates within their areas?

 Either way, these reforms are going to have a dramatic impact on our already divergent national economy.
 The issue is whether places pull further apart from each other and whether as a nation we find that socially and economically acceptable.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.